-All five specifications are estimated (i) with a limited number of control variables so as to obtain some sort of 'descriptive statistics', (ii) with all control variables except general ability, and (iii) with all control variables including general ability.
-However, as was pointed out already, the education variable is likely to be endogenous in the income equation.
-Therefore, we next instrument this variable included in all five specifications.
-Whenever interacted terms with education are included in the specification, i.e., "EducationEntrepreneur", this interacted variable is instrumented in the same fashion.
-We introduce four family background variables as identifying instruments: (1) Magazines present in the household at age 14; (2) Library card present in the household at age 14; (3) Presence of a stepparent in the parental household; and (4) Number of siblings in the parental household.
-These instruments are expected to have a significant relationship with the number of years of education attained, but not with income directly (given that we control for parental education and general ability).17 Having magazines and/or a library card in the household signifies access to reading/studying material, which might inspire the child to learn more, thereby possibly affecting the number of years of education.
-In contrast, the presence of a stepparent is expected to reduce the level of education by increasing the probability that there has been turmoil (divorce or death of a parent) in the child's learning environment.
-The number of siblings is expected to have a negative relationship with education, as explained in, for instance, Black, Devereux and Salvanes (2005), Parker and Van Praag (2006) and De Haan (2009).18
+in the household at age 14; (2) Library card present in the household at age 14; (3) Presence of a stepparent in the parental household; and (4) Number of siblings in the parental household.
+These instruments are expected to have a significant relationship with the number of years of education attained, but not with income directly (given that we control for parental education and general ability).16 Having magazines and/or a library card in the household signifies access to reading/studying material, which might inspire the child to learn more, thereby possibly affecting the number of years of education by increasing the probability that there has been turmoil (divorce or death of a parent) in the child's learning environment.
+The number of siblings is expected to have a negative relationship with education, as explained in, for instance, Black, Devereux and Salvanes (2005), Parker and Van Praag (2006) and De Haan (2009).17

 There are two sorts of critique on the aforementioned instruments (but we do not have better ones).
 First, family background variables may, besides influencing education, have a direct impact on the labor market performance of the respondent.
 In order to minimize this direct impact, which would turn the instrument invalid, the education levels of the parents are used as control variables in all equations - rather than as additional identifying instruments, as is common when using this type of instruments.
 Moreover, controlling for indicators of ability decreases the likelihood that the identifying instruments do, in fact, measure the unobserved (inherited) talents of the respondent.
-Using the number of siblings as an instrument in an entrepreneurship context has an additional drawback: the availability of (inherited) resources - per child - could also have a direct effect on the child's ability to invest in a new business, thereby diluting any capital constraints and thus increasing business earnings (Parker and Van Praag, 2006).
-We address this critique in our robustness analyses, where we find that the estimation results are invariant to the inclusion of a direct measure of assets in the earnings equation.19
+Using the number of siblings as an instrument in an entrepreneurship context has an additional drawback: the availability of (inherited) resources - per child - could also have a direct effect on the child's ability to invest in a new business, thereby diluting any capital constraints and thus increasing business earnings

-17 Blackburn and Neumark (1993) use an IV-approach to estimate the returns to education (for employees) based on the NLSY data.
+16 Blackburn and Neumark (1993) use an IV-approach to estimate the returns to education (for employees) based on the NLSY data.
 They use a broad set of identifying instruments, including the set of instruments we use, as well as the education levels of the respondents' parents.

-18 As de Haan (2009: 2) discusses "anegative relationship between family size and educational achievements is not necessarily proof of a negative effect of the number of children.
+17 As de Haan (2009: 2) discusses "a negative relationship between family size and educational achievements is not necessarily proof of a negative effect of the number of children.
 The number of children is a choice variable of the parents and it might be that certain characteristics of parents, such as their educational attainments, affect both the number of children as well as the educational attainments of those children."
 Various authors, including De Haan, have analyzed whether this negative relationship is evidence of a causal effect.
 Most studies then find this not to be the case.
 Anyway, for our purposes, the negative relationship is what counts.